Course Outline

 Audience that will most benefit from this training:

-- Business Analysts: Individuals who require the skills to analyze and visualize data to support informed decision-making for government.
+- Business Analysts: Individuals who need to analyze and visualize data to support informed decision-making.

-- Data Analysts: Professionals working with data, aiming to create interactive reports and dashboards that enhance public sector workflows.
+- Data Analysts: Professionals working with data, aiming to create interactive reports and dashboards.

-- Managers/Team Leads: Those responsible for monitoring key performance indicators (KPIs) and tracking business metrics to ensure accountability and governance.
+- Managers/Team Leads: Those responsible for monitoring key performance indicators (KPIs) and tracking business metrics.

-- Anyone interested in enhancing their data visualization and analytics capabilities for government use.
+- Anyone interested in enhancing their skills in data visualization and analytics.

 By the end of this training, participants will be able to:

-- Understand Power BI architecture, data sources, and transformations relevant to public sector applications.
+- Understand Power BI architecture, data sources, and transformations.

-- Demonstrate proficiency in creating relationships between tables and utilizing DAX functions for government data analysis.
+- Demonstrate proficiency in creating relationships between tables and using DAX functions.

 Testimonials (5)